bentilling/tutorials/javascript/react/README.md

 Simple project to understand JSX syntax, see project readme for comman pitfalls and best practices.

 ### Components
-Introduction to components and props using faker and component library.
+Introduction to components and props using faker and semantic ui component library.

+### Seasons
+Project that displays a seasonal message and icon after the result of a location callback, showing a spinner whilst waiting.

+Learning Topics:
+- Class components
+- Lifecycle methods
+- State
+- Default Props